 Camco involvement: Origination

-This ambitious utility-scale project in Burundi centres round the construction of a 7.5MW solar PV power plant that is expected to increase the country’s baseload generation capacity by 15%.
+This ambitious project in Burundi involves the construction of a 7.5MW solar PV power plant that is expected to increase the country’s baseload generation capacity by as much as 15%.

-The development in Mubuga, in the Gitega Province, will also be the first grid-connected solar project by an IPP in Burundi, and will be the first renewable energy project to design a bankable PPA and Concession Agreement, paving the way for other renewable energy projects in the country.
+Located in Mubuga, in the Gitega Province, the development will also be the first grid-connected solar project by an independent power producer (IPP) in Burundi.
+Developed as a public-private partnership between the Government of Burundi and Gigawatt Global Coöperatief, the project will pave the way for other renewable energy projects in the country.

-Project developers Gigawatt Global Burundi SA estimate that the plant will be able to supply the electricity needs of around 87,600 people and businesses, and provide 300 part-time jobs during construction and up to 50 full-time jobs during the operational phase for cleaning, security and general maintenance.
+It is estimated that the plant will supply the electricity needs of at least 87,600 people and businesses, and provide 300 part-time jobs during construction and up to 50 full-time jobs during the operational phase.

-The developers also plan to construct a scalable mini-grid scheme alongside the grid-based project for the local community, and will provide yearly support to the community to improve economic potential and living standards.
+The developers also plan to construct a scalable mini-grid scheme alongside the project for the local community in Mubuga village as part of a corporate social responsibility initiative and will provide yearly support to the community to improve economic growth and living standards.